omni-us/docker-command-line-interface/README.md

     --runtime=DOCKER_RUNTIME  (e.g. nvidia)
     --ipc=DOCKER_IPC          (e.g. host)
     --publish=LIST            (e.g. 8080:8080)
+    --cli-debug               Prints the docker run command right before execution.
+    --help                    Prints this help message and exits.
+    --version                 Prints the version of docker-cli and exits.

   In general most of the options that docker run accepts should work.
 For more details check docker run --help.